Inspection Consultancy

 The training will:

-• Help you to consider a potentially different way of evaluating the quality of learning and teaching, putting even greater emphasis on learning;
+• help you consider a potentially different way of evaluating the quality of learning and teaching, putting even greater emphasis on learning

-• Provide you with a monitoring framework that focuses on learning and not teaching as a way to assess the quality of classroom provision.
+• provide you with a monitoring framework that focuses on learning and not teaching to assess the quality of classroom provision

-• Help you to consider how effective your broader curriculum is and to what extent you are developing pupils’ basic skills across the wider curriculum;
+• help you consider how effective your broader curriculum is and to what extent you are developing pupils’ basic skills across the wider curriculum

-• This training aims to delve deeply into the learning culture across the broader curriculum at the school and academy levels.
-It will make you take a realistic look at what makes your school or academy great.
+This training aims to delve deeply into the learning culture across the broader curriculum at the school and academy levels.
+It will help you take a realistic look at what makes your school or academy great.
 It will focus very much on excellence and how to achieve it.

 Effective use of Pupil Premium

-This half-day session is aimed at principals, headteachers, deputy headteachers, assistant headteachers and school leaders of primary schools who are responsible for allocating and measuring the impact of pupil premium funding.
+This half-day session is for principals, headteachers, deputy headteachers, assistant headteachers and school leaders of primary schools responsible for allocating and measuring the impact of pupil premium funding.

 The government regularly updates its guidance on pupil premium funding and holds headteachers and school governing bodies accountable for the impact of this funding.

-• The Ofsted inspection framework, where inspectors focus on the attainment of pupil groups, and in particular those who attract the pupil premium;
+• the Ofsted inspection framework, where inspectors focus on the attainment of pupil groups, and those who attract the pupil premium

-• What pupil premium funding can be used for;
+• what pupil premium grant funding can be used for

-• What the research and evidence tell us about the progress that pupil premium pupils can make;
+• what the research and evidence tell us about the progress that premium funded pupils can make

-• What materials are available to support good self-evaluation and demonstrate good value for money.
+• what materials are available to support good self-evaluation and help show good value for money

 How to book

-Call Linda Davies on 01457 821 811 or fill in the form here.
-If you need more information, look at our consultancy page, which will explain what we can offer.
-Click here to view what we can do.
+Contact our consultancy department by email or fill in the form here.
+For more information, please see our consultancy page, which will explain what we can offer.

-Take a look at our books on inspection by clicking here.
+See our resources on inspection by clicking here.